Drayux/Catalyst/README.md

 List of systemd services to enable (or disable)
 Includes files such as a comprehensive list of packages to explicitly install

-## Misc
-Miscellaneous incompleted drafts of various things; unorganized and unsuitable for being "published" to the primary configuration

 ## Notes
 Miscellaneous notes of various tricks and troubleshooting (ex. finding the package responsible for a file w/ pacman or launch parameters for steam games)
 Also included are things like a "system TODO list"